-‘As Kingfishers Catch Fire’ by Gerard Manley Hopkins is a fourteen line poem that conforms to the pattern of a Petrarchan or Italian sonnet.
+‘As Kingfishers Catch Fire’ by Gerard Manley Hopkins is a fourteen-line poem that conforms to the pattern of a Petrarchan or Italian sonnet.
 This means that aside from the fourteen lines, there is a consistent rhyme scheme.
 It follows a pattern of ABBAABBA CDCDCD.

-Within Petrarchan sonnets there are two halves, the first eight lines, or octet, which is followed by the sestet, a set of six lines.
+Within Petrarchan sonnets, there are two halves, the first eight lines, or octet, which is followed by the sestet, a set of six lines.
 The octet always follows the rhyming pattern of ABBAABBA, but the sestet is open to change.
 The pattern Hopkins chose in ‘As Kingfishers Catch Fire’ is one of the most traditional.

 Another element that marks As Kingfishers Catch Fire’ as a Petrarchan sonnet is the turn, or volta.
-This is a shift in the poem that can be seen through a change in narrator, belief or setting.
-It can even consistent of an answer to a question posed in the first half.
+This is a shift in the poem that can be seen through a change in narrator, belief, or setting.
+It can even consist of an answer to a question posed in the first half.
 In the case of this particular poem the first half supplies the reader with a few descriptions of how humanity experiences different happenings in the world.
 These experiences are the external projection of the examples they represent.
-In the sestet the speaker changes tactics and describes how this is true for the inner world as well.
+In the sestet, the speaker changes tactics and describes how this is true for the inner world as well.
 He also brings God into the poem and states that he wants all creatures and objects to act in a truthful way.

 Petrarchan sonnets generally also make use of iambic pentameter.
 This is a pattern of meter in which each line contains five sets of two beats.
 The first of these is unstressed and the second is stressed.
 Contrary to the traditional pattern, Hopkins makes use of a technique he is now well-known for.

 This is a kind of meter known as “sprung rhyme.”
-It can be seen through the grouping of stressed syllables which come upon the reader suddenly.
+It can be seen through the grouping of stressed syllables that come upon the reader suddenly.
 He chose to write this way throughout the majority of his poetic works in order to better imitate human speech.
 He was more interested in the lines sounding as if they were actually spoken than conforming to a traditional unstressed/stressed pattern.